- Birth registration

 - Attitudes and social norms on violence

 Marriage before the age of 18 is a fundamental violation of human rights.
-Yet among women aged 20 to 24 worldwide, one in four were child brides.
 Many factors interact to place a girl at risk of marriage, including poverty, the perception that marriage will provide ‘protection’, family honour, social norms, customary or religious laws that condone the practice, an inadequate legislative framework and the state of a country's civil registration system.
 Child marriage often compromises a girl’s development by resulting in early pregnancy and social isolation, interrupting her schooling, limiting her opportunities for career and vocational advancement and placing her at increased risk of domestic violence.
 Child marriage also affects boys, but to a lesser degree than girls.

 Cohabitation – when a couple lives ‘in union’, as if married – raises the same human rights concerns as marriage.
 When a girl lives with a man and takes on the role of his caregiver, the assumption is often that she has become an adult, even if she has not yet reached the age of 18.
 Additional concerns due to the informality of the relationship – in terms of inheritance, citizenship and social recognition, for example – may make girls in informal unions vulnerable in different ways than girls who are married.